-These health protocols may adjust as we continue to review the latest data and guidance from public health officials.
+These health protocols Phase 3 guidance from WA state and may adjust as we continue to review the latest data and guidance from public health officials.

 Important Note: Precautions cannot fully prevent the potential for exposure to COVID-19 or any other illness while at Chief Seattle Council camps.
 Persons with COVID-19 may show no signs or symptoms of illness, but still spread the virus, and people may be contagious before their symptoms occur.
 It is possible that someone with COVID-19 may pass the required health screenings and be allowed into camp.